kaarelh/notes/README.md

 * If you feel like writing some note into a more polished post and publishing it, feel welcome to do that.[^1]
 * Even though I'm posting these notes, I do not think of myself as publicly asserting the things I'm saying in them in quite the way that I would be if I e.g. published a paper or a comment on a forum.[^2]
 * As of posting these in June 2026, I think various claims I make in these notes are wrong, and I know of various ways various presented conceptions are confused and can be improved.[^3]
 * Still, the notes are obviously evidence of what I think.
-If you see from a note that I'm wrong about something and write to me and help me see that I was wrong about it, I'll be grateful.
+If you see from a note that I'm wrong about something and write to me (at kaarelh squiggle gmail dustspeck com) and help me see that I was wrong about it, I'll be grateful.
 Ditto for offering me better methods/conceptions/models/ideas/concepts/words/designs.
 * An assortment of 101 items from the vault:
 	* **AI safety presentation slides** (or really self-contained slideuments):
 		* [Variants of the alignment problem (at the AFFINE Superintelligence Alignment Seminar)](https://github.com/kaarelh/notes/blob/main/ai/presentations/variants%20of%20the%20alignment%20problem.pdf)